abdullah-masud/techIQ/README.md

 ## Website Description

-- This website gives you the latest analytics about a product
+- This website provides you with the most up-to-date product statistics.

-- You will find all the users review on the product
+- You'll find all of the product's customer reviews here.

-- We have also shown the sells and investment in dashboard on our website
+- Our website has a dashboard where you can check the monthly sales and investments.

-- This website also has multiple FAQ in blogs page
+- This website also offers a number of FAQs on the blog page.